appbaseio/Docs/content/docs/data/Zapier.md

 ## Overview

-I use a variety of tools to insert a record into appbase.io database such as https://importer.appbase.io.
-The issue is that these tools are fragmented and new records can come from a variety of sources such as Typeform, Google Sheets, etc.
-Managing the inputs and how you view these records after they've been captured is the tiresome part of this equation.
-Switching between tools, monitoring services for new additions or updates, and manually entering this data across them takes up time that could be better spent clearing your list.
-We will look at how can we automate database operations using Google Sheets and Zapier.
+You can import data into appbase.io using any of the following methods:

+-   Import via the dashboard GUI,
+-   Import via ABC CLI,
+-   Use the Zapier integration to import from over 1,500+ supported apps such as Typeform, Google Sheets, Mailchimp.

+In this doc, we will walkthrough the process of importing using this Zapier integration using Google Sheets as an example input source.

 ## Creating A Zap